DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 * Predicted grade 2:2 or higher for your bachelor’s degree with honours, if you’re still a student
 * Overseas qualification equivalent to a bachelor’s degree with honours, grade 2:2 or higher

+If you're applying from overseas, [contact UK ENIC to check if your qualifications meeet this standard](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) before signing up.

 $get-a-tta$

-## Find out how an adviser helped:
+## Find out how a Teacher Training Adviser helped: